browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 possible to create an API premised on automatic memory consistency, such approaches have not been successful thus far with accelerators, and all APIs have inevitably exposed this control to the programmer.
-STDCL introduces this programming requirement directly and with clean syntax as compred to the implicit syntax found with `#pragma` mark-up APIs.
+STDCL introduces this programming requirement directly and with clean syntax as compared to the implicit syntax found with `#pragma` mark-up APIs.

 Modifying our program to ensure the data is synchronized with the device memory